UN vote recognizes state of Palestine; US objects

-In an extraordinary lineup of international support, more than two-thirds of the world body's 193 member states approved the resolution upgrading the Palestinians to a nonmember observer state.
+In an extraordinary lineup of international support, more than two-thirds of the world body's 193 member states approved the resolution upgrading the Palestinians' status from an observer to a nonmember observer state on Thursday.
 It passed 138-9, with 41 abstentions.

 If you have any technical difficulties, either with your username and password or with the payment options, please contact us by e-mail at email@example.com